kapetacom/sample-nodejs-todo/README.md

 ## Publishing the Plan

-To publish the plan, run the following command from the root of the plan:
+To publish the plan, run the following command int the root of where you've cloned this repostiory:

 ```bash
 kap registry push